Binary response model with many weak instruments: Introduction

-The discussions made in this paper are technically different from those in the previous literature on many weak instruments.
-In particular, we allow the instrumental variable to be function-valued; examples of the function-valued random variables include, but are not limited to, the age-specific fertility rate (\citealp{Florence2015}), skill-specific share of immigrants (\citealp{seong2021}), and lagged cumulative intraday stock return trajectory (\citealp{Chen_et_al_2020}).
-Such a functional instrumental variable has received recent attention in econometrics, but it has been used mostly in the linear model, see, e.g., \cite{Carrasco2012}, \cite{Florence2015}, \cite{Carrasco2015a, Carrasco2015}, \cite{Benatia2017}, \cite{Chen_et_al_2020}, and \cite{seong2021}.
-However, in contrast with the cases considered therein, our moment condition is nonlinear and not additively separable from the error term.
-These issues require the use of a control function to adequately deal with the issue of endogeneity.
-Consequently, the limiting distributions of our estimators turn out to depend on the limiting distribution of the first-stage estimator which is given by an operator acting on a possibly infinite-dimensional space in our setting (see Section \ref{sec:general}).
-This in turn complicates our asymptotic analysis and makes it technically different from that of (i) estimators for linear models (e.g., \citealp{Hansen2014}; \citealp{Carrasco2012}; \citealp{Carrasco2015}; \citealp{Benatia2017}) and (ii) GMM estimators associated with an additively separable second stage (e.g., \citealp{Newey2009a}; \citealp{Hausman2011}; \citealp{Andrews2013}; \citealp{Han2019}).
-Given this, the current paper uses an approach to asymptotic analysis that is differentiated from the previous papers.
+This paper is technically different from previous studies on many weak instruments.
+Specifically, we allow the instrumental variable to be function-valued; examples of function-valued random variables include the age-specific fertility rate (\citealp{Florence2015}), the skill-specific share of immigrants (\citealp{seong2021}), and the continuum of moments of an exogenous variable (\citealp{Carrasco2012}).
+Functional instrumental variables have received recent attention in the econometrics literature, but have mostly been used in linear models (e.g., \citealp{Carrasco2012}; \citealp{Florence2015}; \citealp{Carrasco2015a, Carrasco2015}; \citealp{Benatia2017}; \citealp{seong2021}).
+However, in contrast to the cases considered therein, our moment condition is nonlinear and not additively separable from the error term.
+Moreover, to address the endogeneity, we employ the control function approach.
+The limiting distributions of our estimators turn out to depend on the limiting distribution of the first-stage estimator that is given by an operator acting on a possibly infinite-dimensional space in our setting (see Section~\ref{sec:general}).
+These differences complicate our asymptotic analysis and make it technically distinguished from those of estimators for linear models with many weak instruments (e.g., \citealp{Hansen2014}; \citealp{Carrasco2012}; \citealp{Carrasco2015}; \citealp{Benatia2017}) and GMM estimators associated with an additively separable second stage (e.g., \citealp{Hausman2011}; \citealp{Andrews2013}; \citealp{Han2019}).